Name:

 This week’s agenda: mastering the pipe operator

-verbs, and pivoting
+%>%, practicing dplyr verbs, and pivoting

-using tidyr
+using tidyr.

 Now we’ll load the tidyverse suite of packages.
 (You should already

-installed from the last lab; but if for some
+have tidyverse installed from the last lab; but if for some

 reason you still need to install again, then you can just look back at